 Fear of a 2008 Repeat

 Everyone speculates about where the market is headed and I have heard WAY too much about the 2008 meltdown.
 Being in this industry for over 25 years, I have seen my share of turndowns and trust me 2008 was a long time coming.
 There is no precedence for a 2008 repeat.
 Any speculation would be about a recession, which in all honesty is only brought about to keep the economy from slipping into the inflation bracket.
 Nobody wants that.
 Any possibility of the market doing what happened in 2008 is off the books.
 The 2008 financial crisis was perpetuated by the mortgage industry.
 Lending guidelines are no longer what they were and trust me the financial industry has had it’s greed placed under strict control.

 Predictions for The Real Estate Market 2019

 Here is the real scoop.
 Home prices are slated to still appreciate about 3.9% over 2019.
 This percentage will adjust according to the market you are in.
 Also keep in mind that this appreciation/increase will only be based on fair market value priced homes.
 It does not increase on already over exaggerated priced homes.
 Those will sit on the market.
-Along with that, both Fannie Mae and Freddie Mac are predicting a gradual increase of the interest rates up to the mid 5’s before the end of 2019.
+Along with that, interest rates are predicted to stay steady through the end of 2019.
 When you look at all the factors, we are still in a great economy with steady growth.